 When I got to Houston, Texas I had only minutes to get to gate B-83A.
 This terminal was very clean and was like a maze to me.
 From Houston, I flew over the Gulf Of Mexico to Haritgin, TX where I proceeded to pickups.
 As I stood on top of the escalators, despite the huge fountain in front of me, I could see grandma smelling flowers and grandpa talking to strangers (just like me!).

 The next morning we went to Nuevo Progreso, Tamaulipas, Mexico.
 It is a U.S.A. / Mexico border town located in-between McAllen, TX, and Brownsville, TX on the US side.
-Mexico side it is Reyonsa, Tam and Madamoros, Tam.
+Mexico’s side is Reyonsa, Tam, and Madamoros, Tam.
 The intriguing and beautiful thing about towns in Mexico near the border is that they are so authentic.
 Unlike Cancun, and Cabo which are tourist traps, and constantly packed, and Americanized, areas closer to the US border such as Puerto Peñasco, are very limited in their tourist attractions.
-This is beautiful, raw introduction to this country.
+This is a beautiful, raw introduction to this country.

 When we parked at the US / Mexico Border International Bridge, you will see along the border fence Bottlebrush Trees, in Springtime when they are in blossom they are beautiful.

 Walking to the bridge, you will see a Palapa (a Spanish word of Malayan origin, meaning “ Purlpous Leaf” ) ( It’s an open-sided structure with a Thatched Roof made of dried palm leaves), which is common to see on most Mexican beaches)

 Which leads to a stairwell going to the “Progreso International Bridge.”
 Where you will pay .50 cents (USD) to cross the bridge.
 In the middle of the bridge, there is a plaque incarnating the International Boundary & Water Commission Line is.